andrewgho/hiplog/README.md

 The datestamped JSON files contain chat logs.
 Attachments are saved with the UUID from their original message, encoded via Base64 for URLs, and with their original filenames appended.

+### Exit Status

+`hiplog` will return zero on success, non-zero with the number of errors recorded if there are errors.

 Author
 ------